lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 -	Sits on top of native filesystem like ext3, ext4 or xfs
 -	It is designed to provide redundant storage for big data, but to do this on relatively inexpensive industry standard hardware
 -	Data is distributed at load time
--	We got physical disk storage with a native OS sitting on top of that, and then we've got HDFS, that sits on topo fo our native FS
+-	We got physical disk storage with a native OS sitting on top of that, and then we've got HDFS, that sits on top of our native FS

 **Options for accessing HDFS**